adbharadwaj/graphspace-manual/docs/Quick_Tour_of_GraphSpace.md

-In the following example, the user searches for the graph for edges from `Wnt` to `Fzd` using the query `Wnt:Fzd`.
+In the following example, the user searches for the graph for edges from `Wnt` to `Fzd` using the query `Wnt::Fzd`.
 This search query highlights any protein-protien interaction (edge) where tail node name or label contains `Wnt` as a substring and head node name or label contains `Fzd` as a substring.
 In the following example, the graph contains three edges which match the given query.

 ![Searching edges within a Single Graph](_static/gifs/gs-screenshot-user1-searching-edges-within-a-single-graphs-with-caption.gif)